percona/percona-backup-mongodb/doc/source/running.rst

 .. include:: .res/code-block/bash/pbm-restore-mongodb-uri.txt

-After a cluster's restore complete a cluster all mongos nodes will need to be restarted to reload the sharding metadata.
+After a cluster's restore is complete all mongos nodes will need to be restarted to reload the sharding metadata.

 Deleting backups